 Now our cost for 100 unique backers is approx. ($3285). $3500 – 3285 = $215 which covers a few credit card charges that won’t go through, a few international packages lost, and materials for shipping.
-So, if your author payments were $80/story, you’d be losing money.
+So, if your author payments were more than $50/story, you’d be losing money.

 Does seasonality really matter for Kickstarter projects?

 Yes!
 You shouldn’t run a Kickstarter campaign in December or January, no matter the content of your book or product.
 If you have a Christmas book you launch in September or October into November, ending before December and promising to deliver by early- to mid-December.

 People love to buy books for presents in December, but they’re less likely to back your book Kickstarter.
 January is a retail wasteland, don’t fight 100 years of sales knowledge.
 People don’t have excess income in Jan/Feb.